oslabs-beta/KafkaPeek/README.md

 ## Installation

-Install Zurau with npm to install all dependencies
+Install KafkaPeek with npm to install all dependencies

 ```bash
   npm install